kz0814/Starter-Kit-master/PART1.md

 2. Create Alien and Zombie

 ### Lee Jia Meng
-1. Randomly generate game board.
+1. Randomly generate game board
 2. Game Objects

 ## Problems Encountered & Solutions
-1. Problem :Zombie range must not more than row and column Solution:Create a vector called possiblerange which the number in the vector no more than row or column
+1. Problem : Zombie range must not more than row and column
+    Solution: Create a vector called possiblerange which the number in the vector no more than row or column

-2. Problem :Different zombie maybe stay in the same row and columns in the gameboard Solution:Create a vector for each zombie position and use loop&if else statement to avoid same row and columns with the previous zombie
+2. Problem : Different zombie maybe stay in the same row and columns in the gameboard
+    Solution: Create a vector for each zombie position and use loop&if else statement to avoid same row and columns with the previous zombie

-3. Problem  :Show arrow to the character turn
-   Plan     :maybe display one more line to show which character turn
+3. Problem  : Show arrow to the current character turn Plan     : maybe display one more line to show which character turn?

+4. Problem : When the number entered for rows and columns exceeded 100, the screen could not show the full view of gameboard.
+   Plan    : Most probably limit the max rows and columns that the user can entered.